The display set was introduced in the 1966 / 67 season as Subbuteo moved to plastic 00 scale figures.

 The set also featured the new solid ball, wicket bases, plastic 00 scale figures and fielders with catching bases, meaning a change of rules from the Card and Celluloid set games.

 Some Display sets featured players with smaller catching cups in the bases than in other 00 sets, although this isn’t universal.
 I’ve never seen an explanation of why the variation existed.
-Most sets have fielders wearing light blue caps and batsmen in red caps, but again this can be reversed.
+Most sets have fielders wearing light blue caps and batters (a striker and a non-striking figure) in red caps, but again this can be reversed.
 Those sets are less common though.

 As with all the 00 scale versions, the set didn’t include fencing either.
 The middle image below shows the set with the separate accessory white fence of the time.
 The full contents of the set can also be seen below right.